DanielWestgaard/ml-pred/README.md

-├── images/                 # Storing images and sources used in documentation ├── trash/                  # Deprecated files and code no longer needed/in use ├── README.md               # General project description └── secrets/                # Sensitive content (must be created individually)
+├── images/                 # Storing images and sources used in documentation ├── trash/                  # Deprecated files and code no longer needed/in use ├── README.md               # General project description ├── pytest.ini              # Configuration file for pytest (declaring where test dir are) └── secrets/                # Sensitive content (must be created individually)
     └── secrets.txt         # Main secret file
 ```